marmelab/react-admin/docs/Architecture.md

 This simple approach removes the need for a dependency injection system.

 So when you write a component that need to access data or callbacks defined higher in the render tree, you can always find a context to get it.

+Contexts are one of the key concepts in React Admin.
+If you are not familiar with them, do not hesitate to read the [React documentation on Context](https://react.dev/learn/passing-data-deeply-with-context).

 ## User Experience Is King